 \section{Applications and examples}

 Let us apply the previous results to obtain some relative balanced pairs from balanced systems.
-Our examples bellow range over settings that include relative Gorenstein modules and chain complexes, and flat and cotorsion quasi-coherent sheaves.
+Our examples bellow range over settings that include relative Gorenstein modules and chain complexes, flat and cotorsion quasi-coherent sheaves, among others.